-4 QUICK TIPS HOW TO MASTER YOUR SNOWFET
+4 QUICK TIPS HOW TO MASTER YOUR SNOWFEET*

-A common mistake among beginners is that they spread their legs too wide and have difficulty controlling their ride.
-Instead spread your legs to shoulder width.
-You can also place one foot in front of the other if you want to increase your stability during the ride.
+A common mistake among beginners is that they spread their legs too wide and have difficulty controlling their rides.
+Instead, you want to spread your legs to shoulder width.
+You can also place one foot in front of the other if you want to increase your stability and gain balance during the ride.

-Don’t lean forward like you would do with skis, because you would fall.
+Don’t lean forward like you would do with skis, because you don't have the support of regular-length skis to hold you and with almost inevitable certainty, you would fall down.
 Instead, stand up straight and place your weight over the middle and back of your feet.
-However, if you ski backward, place your weight over your toes to keep the heels a bit above the ground.
+However, if you ski backwards, place your weight over your toes to keep the heels a bit above the ground.

 The best way to start your ride is to skate like a hockey player.
+Find a flat snowy terrain to get used to the motion and explore how your Snowfeet* react.
+You can also use your Snowfeet* for cross-country skiing.
+If you want to know more about cross-country skiing with Snowfeet*, you can continue reading HERE.
 Using a ski lift is pretty much the same as with skis.

-You can brake the same way that you stop with skis or ice skates.
-Unlike with skis, where you place your weight over your inner ski, stopping is a little bit harder with Snowfeet so distribute your weight evenly over both feet.
+You can brake the same way that you stop with skis or ice skates, by pushing the edges of your Snowfeet* sideways to create the necessary friction.
+Unlike with skis, where you place your weight over your inner ski, stopping is a little bit harder with Snowfeet* so distribute your weight evenly over both feet.
 If you need to slow down, simply use a heel brake.